Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 Enables the corresponding ADC clock, waits for the corresponding ADC to power up and calibrates it.
 If the ADC is already up and running, quits immediately.
 All the classes above incorporate the corresponding `adc_init()` function in their `init()` member functions, there's no need to call these explicitly.

+*Note: analog conversions don't require the clock of the GPIO port running.
+Thus both `inits` don't enable it and don't do anything with the GPIO peripheral at all, the same applies to classes' `inits`.
+If you use pins of the same GPIO as the analog pins in some other capacity, it's a good practice to enable `Analog` mode on the ones that work as ADC inputs (the default `Input` mode also works, but consumes power).
+You may use inline functions `pinA0_Analog()` and similar for A1..A7, B0 and B1 to enable the `Analog` mode on needed pins.*

 * void **adc_temperature ()**

 Enable temperature sensor and V<sub>REFINT</sub> (ADC1 channels 16 and 17).